caffeineGMT/Algorithm/docs/Built-inClass.md

 - `public String toString()`
   Returns a string representing the data in this sequence.
 A new String object is allocated and initialized to contain the character sequence currently represented by this object.
 This String is then returned.
 Subsequent changes to this sequence do not affect the contents of the String.

+- `public int length()`
+  Returns the length (character count)

+- `public StringBuilder deleteCharAt(int index)`
+  Removes the char at the specified position in this sequence.
+This sequence is shortened by one char.
+  Note: If the character at the given index is a supplementary character, this method does not remove the entire character.
+If correct handling of supplementary characters is required, determine the number of chars to remove by calling Character.charCount(thisSequence.codePointAt(index)), where thisSequence is this sequence.

+- `public StringBuilder reverse()`
+  Causes this character sequence to be replaced by the reverse of the sequence.

 # Integer